 While standardized data demonstrates high levels of school achievement, school improvement efforts focus on the implementation of Scientific Research-based Interventions (SRBI) and Professional Learning Communities (PLC) that accelerate the achievement of all students.
 Formed through grade level data teams, department teams, and vertical planning teams, PLCs ensure consist implementation of best practices, continuity K-4, and a vehicle for collaboration around student growth and school improvement.
 At the student level, teachers identify individual strengths, target areas of need, and implement action plans to meet specific objectives.
 At the department and school level, data is analyzed and trends are identified in order to inform planning.
 We routinely fine-tune our structural organization to ensure effective and efficient use of instructional time and we maximize direct instructional time as we continually explore alternative programs to reach students in need.
 Teachers share strategies specific to their areas of expertise in order to strengthen the repertoire of all teachers.
 By focusing on applications and problem solving in mathematics and higher levels of communicating in reading and writing, we ensure rigor and challenge for students at all levels.
-Having every second, third, and fourth grade classrooms equipped with a SMART Board, we now integrate this powerful, interactive tool into daily instruction.
+By way of example, we have used our PLCs to foster the creation of interdisciplinary units that incorporate 21st Century skills in every grade level.
+Since all classrooms are now equipped with a SMART Board, we now integrate this powerful, interactive tool into daily instruction.
 Kindergarten and grade one classes access the SMART Board through our computer and math/science labs.
 Teachers are expanding the ways in which they utilize the SMART Board and other technology tools to accelerate student learning and enrich our program.
 Administrator and teacher leaders provide opportunities for parents to learn about, explore, and provide input into school programs through school-wide surveys and PTA sponsored forums.
 Presentations are made to parent groups and information is disseminated through our weekly newsletter and posted on our school web site.
 Parents provide invaluable support in classrooms and through behind the scenes efforts as we strive for continuous improvement.